 A History of Outstanding Music

 For more than 75 years, the Sarasota Concert Association has brought celebrated artists from around the world to our region.
 The organization was launched in 1938 by members of the Women’s Club who wanted to bring affordable, world-class concerts to Sarasota.
 We’ve stayed true to that mission ever since.
-By remaining an all-volunteer group, SCA continues to showcase the world’s greatest performers at a relatively low admission price.
+SCA continues to showcase the world’s greatest performers at a relatively low admission price.

 The First 50 Years

 The Sarasota Concert Association was organized in 1938 as a “Community Concert Association,” but was able to present only two seasons, 1938-39 and 1939-40, before concerts were suspended during World War II.
 It was not until November 1946 that the Chamber of Commerce Civic Affairs Committee urged that Community Concerts be revived.
 Mrs. Dudley Palmer was elected president and 1,500 memberships were sold, providing funds to present the first post-war series.
 The concerts were of such interest that meeting dates all over the city were changed rather than interfere with scheduled concerts.